timemates/rrpc-kotlin-docs/Writerside/topics/Request-Response-Interceptors.md

 ```

 ## Registering interceptors
-To register your interceptor, just add it to your RSPClientConfig / RSPModule:
+To register your interceptor, just add it to your rRPCClientConfig / rRPCModule:
 <warning>
   The order of interceptors is important – it's applied strictly by how they're added.
 If you have some kind of
   exception handler or logging mechanism, ensure that you have it as a last one.